 Biohazard Cleanup

-Different situations that usually involve hazardous materials include crime scenes, hoarding, sewage backup, and meth labs.
-The materials that may be involved in the biohazard can consist of blood, chemicals, viruses/bacteria, and mold.
+There are various types of biohazardous materials and different situations that can expose individuals to these kinds of materials.
+Situations that usually involve hazardous materials include crime scenes, hoarding, sewage backup, and meth labs.
+The materials that may be involved in the biohazard can consist of blood, chemicals, viruses, bacteria, and mold.

 What are the Biohazard Safety Levels?